With the warming weather, our thoughts turn to flea markets, yard sales, thrifting and flipping furniture.

 Don’t you think this French style daybed looks amazing?!

-Now this 4 poster upholstered bed looks amazing.
+And now this upholstered bed looks amazing!

 Would you believe this table was a free road side find?

-It looks absolutely gorgeous now with the white farmhouse legs and apron and the beautiful natural finished top.
+With white farmhouse legs and apron and the beautiful natural finished top, clearly it’s a piece worth saving!

 So we knew we’d be stripping off the finish.